ArduPilot/ardupilot_wiki/copter/source/docs/ac_rollpitchtuning.rst

 #.
 Move the CH6 knob back to the middle
 #.
 Arm and fly your copter in Stabilize mode adjusting the ch6 knob
    until you get a copter that is responsive but not wobbly
 #.
-After the flight, disconnect your LiPo battery and reconnect the APM
-   to the mission planner
+After the flight, disconnect your LiPo battery and reconnect the flight controller to the mission planner
 #.
 With the CH6 knob in the position that gave the best performance,
    return to the Copter Pids screen and push the "Refresh Params" button
 #.
 In the Rate Roll P and Rate Pitch P fields re-type the value that you
-   see but just slightly modified so that the mission planner recongises that it's changed and resends to the APM/PX4 (Note: if you re-type exactly the same number as what appears in Rate Roll P it won't be updated).
+   see but just slightly modified so that the mission planner recongises that it's changed and resends to the flight controller (Note: if you re-type exactly the same number as what appears in Rate Roll P it won't be updated).
 So for example if the Rate Roll P appears as "0.1213" make it "0.1200"